fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ---

-## Fleet web application
+## Fleet configuration

-The Fleet server exposes a handful of API endpoints that handle the configuration of the Fleet application as well as endpoints that manage invitation and enroll secret operations.
+The Fleet server exposes a handful of API endpoints that handle the configuration of Fleet as well as endpoints that manage invitation and enroll secret operations.
 All the following endpoints require prior authentication meaning you must first log in successfully before calling any of the endpoints documented below.

-### Get application certificate
+### Get certificate

-Returns the Fleet application's certificate.
+Returns the Fleet certificate.

 `GET /api/v1/kolide/config/certificate`